johnwight/Adobe-AEM-with-DTM-and-Analytics/README.md

 To configure AEM + DTM with Analytics:

-1. Verify that you are an administrator for the web services group.
+1. Verify that you (or the assigned user) have administrative privileges for the web services group.
 To do this:

     1. On the Reports page in Analytics, click **Admin** > **User Management**.